skolchin/gbr/README.md

 02/10/2019

-* Image can now be transformed to rectangular suitable for recognigion even if picture was taken from some angle or skewed by using 4-point transformation algorithm implemented in Adrian Rosebrock's [PyImageSearch](https://www.pyimagesearch.com/) imutils package.
+* Image can now be transformed to rectangular suitable for recognigion even if picture was taken from some angle or skewed by using 4-point transformation algorithm implemented in imutils package.
 * New ImageTransform class to support setting image transformation parameters
 * New filter: luminocity equalization, can be applied when different part of an image are exposed differently.